antonrodin/webpack-starter/README.md

 # Babel branch Starter Source

-## Converts the ES6 o ES2015 code into old shitty ES5 Javascript,
-## that runs in the old browsers like iExplorer 8 and more...
+Converts the ES2015 code into old shitty ES5 javascript, that runs in the old browsers like iExplorer 8 and others.

-Got into master, to set up starter webpack, and then go into babel branch.

 1. Install babel-loader, like so or google it: